 One-day Lift & Move USA conference in Houston on February 10, 2016, promoted careers in the crane, rigging and specialized transport industries in an effort to help employers find the next generation of operators, engineers, riggers, mechanics, and sales staff.

-Updated February 11, 2016—The second Lift & Move USA careers event moved to Houston, Texas, on February 10, 2016, following the success of the inaugural event in Chicago in June this year.
+Updated February 11, 2016—The second Lift & Move USA careers event moved to Houston, Texas, on February 10, 2016, following the success of the inaugural event in Chicago in June 2015.
 The conference was an industry initiative to promote job opportunities in the crane, rigging, and specialized transport industries and is targeted at high school students, college students, and military veterans.

 Lift & Move USA is jointly organized by the Specialized Carriers & Rigging Association (SC&RA), the National Commission for the Certification of Crane Operators (NCCCO), and industry publisher KHL Group, owners of American Cranes & Transport magazine.